Data protection in France: overview

 Marketing by post or by telephone do not require prior consent but cannot be done if the recipient has objected to it.

 Transfer of data outside the jurisdiction

-Perform a contract between the data controller and the data subject, or to take pre-contractual measures in response to the data subject's request.
+Performance of a contract between the data controller and the data subject, or of pre-contractual measures taken in response to the data subject's request.

-Conclude or perform a contract, in the interests of the data subject, between the data controller and a third party.
+Conclusion or performance of a contract, either concluded or to be concluded in the interest of the data subject between the data controller and a third party.